Investigation underway after bullet pierces window of BPD headquarters in Roxbury

-BOSTON (WHDH) - An investigation is underway at the Boston police headquarters in Roxbury Monday after a bullet pierced a window and became lodged in the ceiling.
+BOSTON (WHDH) - An investigation is underway at the Boston police headquarters in Roxbury after a bullet pierced a window and became lodged in the ceiling Monday night.

-The shot came sailing into the station around 7:30 p.m. police say and now they are working to collect evidence to determine where it could have come from.

 No one was injured in the incident.